Capital Markets Union (CMU)

 Retail Investment Strategy (RIS)

 The European Commission and the ESAs launched various consultations on the RIS in 2021 and 2022, all of which BIPAR responded to.
-On the Commission’s side, these include a general consultation on the RIS in 2021 and a targeted one in 2022 on options to enhance the suitability and appropriateness assessments, and which proposes the introduction of a standardized retail investors’ assessment regime and a personal asset allocation strategy (BIPAR criticized this approach).
 At the end of April 2022, the 3 ESAs published their technical advice to the Commission (EIOPA on IDD IBIPs, ESMA on MiFID II and the joint ESAs on PRIIPs).

-BIPAR’s overarching key points with respect to the RIS have been:
+In the run-up to the RIS, BIPAR’s overarching key points with respect to the RIS were as follows:

 - the existing legislative framework is sufficient;